iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

       Group Similar Data
     </th>
     <th>
-      Identify Set of Items which occur together
+      Identify Set of Items which occur together in the Dataset
     </th>
   </tr>
   <tr>